slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t."
 -- Ramit Sethi [1982]*

+> *"A good life is not a life without problems.
+A good life is a life with good problems."
+-- Mark Manson [1984]*

 #### On travel

 > *"Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain."